The Spring 2018 Iron Ring Ceremony will be on:

 – You are an EGBC registered PEng or EIT; or

-– You have recently graduated with a Canadian Engineering Accreditation Board (CEAB) accredited BEng, BSEng, or BASc degree; or
+– You have a Canadian Engineering Accreditation Board (CEAB) accredited BEng, BSEng, or BASc degree

 Where is the Iron Ring ceremony?